ErkanBarann/ErkanBarann/README.md

 💫 About Me

-I'm a DevOps enthusiast focused on building scalable and automated infrastructure using tools like Terraform, Ansible, and Kubernetes.
+I have a strong background in system administration and IT infrastructure, and I work on cloud and DevOps projects focused on automation, containerization, and infrastructure as code using AWS, Terraform, Docker, and Kubernetes.
-Currently exploring advanced CI/CD strategies and cloud-native architectures on AWS.

 💬 Key Focus Areas:
-- Infrastructure as Code (Terraform, Ansible, Docker)
+- Infrastructure as Code (Terraform, Ansible)
-- CI/CD pipeline design and automation
+- CI/CD pipeline implementation and automation
-- Kubernetes and container orchestration
+- Containerization and Kubernetes-based deployments
-- Cloud migration and monitoring (Prometheus, Grafana)
+- Monitoring and observability (Prometheus, Grafana)
+- AWS-based cloud infrastructure

 ## 📌 Highlighted Projects